 Why You Need More Product Reviews

-PowerReviews works with thousands of brands and retailers to help collect, display and syndicate user generated content all over the web.
-Our years of experience with ratings and reviews have given us access to tons of data that sheds light on the importance of product reviews.
+PowerReviews works with thousands of brands and retailers to help collect, display and syndicate user-generated content all over the web.
+Our years of experience with ratings and reviews gives us access to a ton of data, like customer sentiment analysis, that sheds light on the importance of product reviews.
 Perhaps the most important concept to understand is the sheer number of consumers that tell us reviews are essential to making a purchase decision.

 While that’s all fine and well, ratings and reviews aren’t going to get much company buy-in if they don’t contribute to the bottom line.
-Look no further than the below statistics we’ve put together on how more reviews impact traffic, conversion rates and sales, while also helping you create a better product for your customers.
+We’re providing a few statistics to help you understand the true impact of ratings and reviews.

 Product Reviews Increase Traffic

-Here’s an example of PowerReviews customer Lush ranking in search for a popular keyword about shower scrubs thanks to their customer’s review.
+Additionally, examples like Lush show the overall reviews for the product in the organic search result.
+For example, the PowerReviews customer Lush ranks in search for a popular keyword about shower scrubs thanks to their customers’ reviews.

 That’s not an isolated incident.
-Our customers see an average 108% lift in impressions on their product pages when their number of reviews increases from zero, and some of our clients see as much as a 239% lift in impressions to product pages.
+Our customers see an average 108% lift in impressions on their product pages when their number of reviews increases from zero.
+Also, some of our clients see as much as a 239% lift in impressions to product pages with at least one review compared to none.

 Product Reviews Increase Conversions